dotnet/docs-aspire/docs/deployment/azure/includes/aca-bicep-cli-shared-steps.md

 Declare a set of environment variables to store commonly used values for the app deployment process.
 Setting these variables simplifies working with command-line parameters:

+> [!NOTE]
-> Note: You will need to customize the `SOLUTION` and `LOCATION` variables per your own needs.
+> You will need to customize the `SOLUTION` and `LOCATION` variables per your own needs.
 To get a list of the available Azure regions to which you can deploy, use the command `az account list-locations --output table`.

 # [PowerShell](#tab/powershell)